Berta Muñiz

 Sebastián "Berta" Muñiz (July 21, 1978 – in Buenos Aires) is an Argentine film actor and film producer best known for his work in the horror film genre.

+Career

 He entered film in 1991 in New York Cop and has appeared in nearly 30 films since.
 He is particularly notable for his role in the Plaga Zombie horror film trilogy - Plaga Zombie (1997), Plaga Zombie: Zona Mutante (2001), and Plaga Zombie: Revolución Tóxica (2012) - which he also produced.